- Administration and Finance

 - For Professional and artistic services:

-- For purchases of commodities and equipment:
+- For purchases of commodities, equipment and supplies:

-- For construction-type work
+- For construction-type work:

 The Procurement Services Department at NIU is the only department that is authorized to prepare and issue purchase order obligations for the university.

 The university's purchasing system requires a formal written purchase authorization in order to initiate a business transaction between a vendor and the university except as noted.
-Purchases may be made under the P-CARD program or a under a small expenditure pre-approved procurement authorization.
+Purchases may be made under the P-CARD program or under a small expenditure pre-approved procurement authorization.
 See Procurement And Payment To Suppliers Without A Purchase Order.
 Without a written purchase order prepared by the Procurement Services Department, or an order with a required contract document prepared by the Office of General Counsel Contracts Administrator, the university may not initiate payments on invoices submitted.
 The university may also not honor invoices dated prior to the issue date of the related university purchase order.